Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

 > An example of a class variable is WHITE = (255,255,255).
-An example of an instance variable is Y = self.YELLOW
+An example of an instance variable is Y = self.YELLOW.
-> We have to define the colours as a class variables so that each instance is able to access
+> We have to define the colours as a class variables so that each instance is able to access them
-> But we defining Y = self.YELLOW as an instance variable so that every instance of Smiley can have its own colour
+> but we define Y = self.YELLOW as an instance variable so that every instance of Smiley can have its own colour

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?
-   >    The constructor method is line 10 in happy.py where the __init__ function is called, and allows us to create an instance of a Happy Smiley
+   >    The constructor method is line 10 in happy.py where the __init__ function is called, and allows us to create an instance of a Happy Smiley.
    >    In this particular constructor, it creates an instance of a Smiley, with a subclass of Happy
-   >    Becuase of the super() call, it inherits attributes from the superclass Smiley, which allows it to also do things like create a SenseHat object, as well as the show and dim_display methods
+   >    Because of the super() call, it inherits attributes from the superclass Smiley, which allows it to also do things like create a SenseHat object, as well as the show and dim_display methods

       2. What statement(s) does it execute (consider the `super` call), and what is the result?

    >    It creates a Smiley with a happy expression, and draws a mouth and eyes.
-   >    However, before doing so, becuase the super call is run first, a SenseHat instance is created, drawing a 8x8 matrix with Yellow pixeles (before any modifications)
+   >    However, before doing so, because the super call is run first, a SenseHat instance is created, drawing a 8x8 matrix with Yellow pixels (before any modifications)
    >

 ### Code style